dialoguetoolkit/chattool/README.md

 # Documentation

+The webpage of the chattool is at: https://dialoguetoolkit.github.io/chattool/

 The programming documentation is at:   https://dialoguetoolkit.github.io/docs/

 There is also a [usermanual](docs/usermanual/usermanual.pdf) on how to use the software (non-progrmamming)